Salt Lake, Hawaii: Roadways

-Road), and Nimitz Highway (State Rte.
-92).
+Road), and Nimitz Highway (State Route 92).

 Military

 Salt Lake is almost surrounded by military installations.
 Nearby Fort Shafter is the headquarters of the United States Army Pacific.
 Hickam Air Force Base is headquarters of the United States Pacific Air Forces.
 Pearl Harbor is headquarters of the United States Pacific Fleet.
-United States Pacific Command is to the north of Salt Lake at Camp H. M. Smith.
+United States Indo-Pacific Command is to the north of Salt Lake at Camp H. M. Smith.
 Tripler Army Medical Center, visible on the heights to the northeast, is the principal U.S. military medical facility for Asia and the Pacific Basin.
 Coast Artillery Battery Tiernon, which mounted 2 X 3" guns, was located at Salt Lake for the protection of Pearl Harbor.

 Airport

 Although not regarded as part of Salt Lake, the Honolulu International Airport is very close, just to the south.
 The area surrounding the airport is often referred to as the airport district, a commercial and retail region built up along Nimitz Highway.
 Located there are office buildings, the main United States Postal Service center in the state, and Ke'ehi Lagoon.